 The thing about Force is that most of the SP goes into elemental masteries.
 As such, I’ll say this now.
 You’ll want to pick one element you want to use the most in the Force tree and toss in enough points into it to get Mastery 1 and 2.
 Most of the additional skills in that part of the tree are useless, outside of Flame Tech S Charge in Fire.
 You should have enough SP to put a little into another element, as well.

 Focused on supportive techs and killing trash mobs.
 Poor boss killing.
 Fairly tanky due to a combination of Hu survivability and the supportive techs of Te.
-Uses hunter weapons to make up for their poor boss killing, typically.

 Takes advantage of Br’s easy to achieve damage bonuses as well as a spike in power from weak stance’s insane multipliers.